rehakp/shim-review/README.md

 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
+The logs/ subdirectory contains all the logs as follows:
-The file build.log contains the whole log from `make clean` to `make install`.
+- The file shim-build.log contains the whole local build log from `make clean` to `make install`, creating the shimx64.efi contained in this repo.

-The file docker.log contains Docker output, i.e. from installing a toolchain to building the Shim and comparing SHA256 checksums.
+The file docker-shim-build.log contains Docker output, i.e. from installing a toolchain to building the Shim and comparing SHA256 checksums.

+The docker-grub-build.log contains Docker output from running the Dockerfile in the grub-gentoo subdirectory.

 *******************************************************************************
 ### What changes were made since your SHIM was last signed?